Comment on page

 Once defined, Datastreams are heavily used in mobile apps and web dashboards when visualizing the data in Widgets.

-Dashboards are made from building blocks we call Widgets.
+Dashboards are made from building blocks called Widgets.
 These UI layouts are part of the Device Template.
-When you update the layout in the template, UI will be updated for every device.
+When you update the layout in the template, the UI will be updated for every device built with that template.
 How cool is that!

 Now take a closer look at what was happening on the device: